 - Employers may not discriminate against employees who may get pregnant.

-- Employers must hold open a job for a pregnancy-related absence the same length of time jobs are held open for employees on sick or disability leave.
+- Employers must hold open a job for a pregnancy-related absence the same length of time positions are held open for employees on sick or disability leave.

 - Employers may not discriminate against employees who have had an abortion, or are considering having an abortion.

-- Employers must provide health insurance coverage for pregnancy-related conditions on the same basis as costs for other medical conditions.
+- Employers must provide health insurance coverage for pregnancy-related conditions on the same basis as other medical conditions.